LEAP: Local ECT-Based Learnable Positional Encodings for Graphs: Background

 Graph Neural Networks (GNNs) are specifically designed to operate on graph-structured data.
 A large subclass of GNNs are Message Passing Neural Networks~\citep[MPNNs]{mpnn}.
 MPNNs represent each node by a vector that is iteratively updated by aggregating neighboring representations.
 Hence, the state of a node $v$ at step $t$, denoted $\vh_v^{(t)}$, is computed as

 where both AGGREGATE and UPDATE are learnable functions and $\mathcal{N}(v)$ denotes the neighbors of node $v$.
-Following \citet{lect}, we refer to a graph $\gG$ together with feature vectors for each of its nodes as a \emph{featured graph}.
-We adopt the notation in the definition below:
+Following \citet{lect}, we refer to a graph $\gG$ together with feature vectors for each of its nodes as a \emph{featured graph} and adopt the following notation.

 \begin{definition} A \emph{featured graph} is a pair $(\gG, x)$, where $\gG$ is a (non-directed) graph, and $x$ is a map that assigns each node $v \in V(\gG)$ a feature vector $x(v)\in\mathbb{R}^d$.
 We denote the set of nodes of $\gG$ by $V(\gG)$, and the set of edges by $E(\gG)$. \end{definition}